 A dedicated programme of interactive talks, creative workshops and practical art activities delivered in hospitals and healthcare settings from paediatrics to elderly care focusing on art and culture for health and wellbeing.

 Practical Art Classes

 Designed for adults and children and delivered at community centres.
 Both full day and half day workshops are possible.

 Our themed resource boxes are available for care homes and day centres to borrow, as an innovative way to facilitate an experience of the museum.
 These were specially designed to be a stimulus for discussion so that care home staff and volunteers could deliver their own sessions with residents.

 Community Ambassadors Programme

 We offer new guides useful skills training, opportunities to learn about art and the chance to meet new people.
-Starting in February each year Community Ambassadors meet three times a month at the museum for training.
+Starting in February/March each year Community Ambassadors meet three times a month at the museum for training.
 When training is completed, volunteers will deliver tours to visitors at the museum.